etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ^^^^^^^^^^^

 Type checking based on types hierarchy is a popular pattern in Python programs.
-People with background in statically-typed languages tend to introduce ad-hoc type checks like this:
+People with a background in statically-typed languages tend to introduce ad-hoc type checks like this:

 .. code-block:: python